Radio Hamburg

 Radio Hamburg is a private commercial radio station based on Hamburg, Germany.
-Established in 1986, it was the first private radio station in Hamburg and one of the first private radio stations in West Germany.
+Launched on December 31, 1986, it was the first private radio station in Hamburg and one of the first private radio stations in West Germany.
+Radio Hamburg is also notable for becoming the first private radio station in Germany to carry Casey Kasem's American Top 40 during its early heyday.

-Radio Hamburg GmbH is owned by Hamburg based Axel Springer SE, Bauer Media Group, RTL Group and some minor shareholders.
+Radio Hamburg GmbH is owned by Hamburg-based Axel Springer SE, Bauer Media Group, RTL Group and some minor shareholders.
 MORE Marketing GmbH is its own advertising marketer company.
 The CEO of Radio Hamburg is Patrick Bernstein.

 Since August 2008, Radio Hamburg has been broadcast from the Semperhaus in Hamburg.
 The Semperhaus facility also supports other stations in the RTL Group, such as Hamburg Zwei.
 Radio Hamburg is listened to by more than one million people daily.